neontribe/my-best-life/content/services/brook-dash-lambeth-1.md

 quotation: I felt comfortable to discuss any issues surrounding my health.
 I was provided with the help that I needed.
 I am so grateful to have someone to call and get advice from no matter the situation I find myself in.
+expectation: If you have got in touch or you have been referred to the service, you can expect to hear from a member of our team within 2-3 working days.
+They will discuss your situation with you and arrange ongoing support as required.
 contactExplanation: "Contact Pippa via phone or email.
 All sessions are walk-in (no appointment needed).
 You may be able to pick up condoms, pregnancy tests or chlamydia screening kits without needing to see a nurse. "